Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is key.

-Air conditioners are usually installed on concrete pads.
-Over time, the pad could crack, shift or sink.
-This can cause breakdowns and even premature replacement.
+Air conditioners are often installed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can cause malfunctions and even premature replacement.
 Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is an important component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is a critical part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
+Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 • Compressor damage because of grinding parts.